jessiepelosi/GOGetter/README.md

 ```
 python parse_best_hits.py -i $INPUTFILE.blast -l $LENGTH -e $E_VALUE_FILT -f $FILTER
 ```
+The output from `parse_best_hits.py` is a tab-delimited file (`$INPUTFILE.blast.besthits.tsv`) with a one-to-one association of the query (input sequences) to the subject (reference in the BLAST database).
 By deafult, the script will filter out hits with alignment lengths less than 100bp and e-values greater than 0.00001 and the ranking of hits are based on e-value.
 From the main bash script, the following flags can be used to change these parameters:

 ```
 -l    Minumum alignment length for filtering BLAST sequence homology search (default: 100)